aerogear-attic/aerogear-app-metrics/README.md

 ```
 go get github.com/aerogear/aerogear-metrics-api
 ```
-1. Run the following command to install the dependencies
+1. Run the following command to build binary
 ```
-dep ensure
+make build
 ```

 ## How to Run